 The currency of Paraguay is the Paraguayan guarani (PYG).
 United States Dollars are also widely accepted.
 Visitors are advised to use banks or official Bureaux de Change for exchanging money rather than street exchange kiosks because there are many counterfeit notes in circulation.
-Credit cards are becoming more widely accepted with larger hotels and restaurants accepting MasterCard, Visa, and, in some cases, American Express.
+Credit cards are rarely accepted outside the major cities and may come with a surcharge.
 There are numerous ATMs in urban centres, which generally take Cirrus, Maestro, and Visa cards, but visitors who use them are advised to be vigilant due to the risk of crime.
-Banks are open on weekdays only between about 8.45am and 3pm.
+Banks are open Monday to Saturday between about 8.00am and 1pm.

 Both Spanish and indigenous Guarani are official languages.
 English is not widely spoken or understood.

-US nationals: United States citizens require a valid passport and a visa to enter Paraguay, but visas can be issued on arrival at Asuncion for a max stay of 90 days.
+US nationals: United States citizens require a valid passport and a visa to enter Paraguay.
+Visas can be issued on arrival at Asuncion for a max stay of 90 days.

 UK nationals: British citizens require a valid passport valid for 6 months from the date of exit, but can enter without a visa for up to 90 days.